mccainwa/BTCAI/README.md

   - Noise: is the part of a time series's variability that can neither be explained by seasonality nor by a trend.
 When building models, you combine different components into a mathematical formula.
 Two parts of such a formula can be seasonality and trend.
 A model that combines both will never perfectly represent the temperature values; an error will always remain.
 This is represented by the noise factor.

 # Objectives:
-- Predict BTC daily values
+- Predict BTC High and Low trends/values --- Shown in a Linear Regression Model
+- Predict trends for Hour, Day, Week, Month, & Year --- 5 Graphs/Charts for each group

 # Model Type/s:
 - Linear Regression
 - Logistic Regression
--

 # Training Data & Datasets:
 - BTC data from Reference

 # Outputs/Outcomes, Plots, etc:
--
+- Regression Plots with predicted values shown